What makes the Cambridge MML course so special?

 Where do Newnham students go on their year abroad?

 As a Newnham MML student, you have innumerable opportunities.
-Our students have spent the year abroad doing voluntary work in French-speaking Burkina Faso, working as a translator in Berlin, being a journalist in Russia, teaching English in Argentina, studying in Portugal, learning photography in Barcelona or working as a web designer in Rome.
-We also have a fantastic exchange scheme with the Ecole Nationale Supérieure in Lyon.
+Our students have spent the year abroad doing voluntary work in French-speaking Burkina Faso, working as a translator in Berlin, being a journalist in Russia, teaching English in Argentina, studying in Portugal, learning photography in Madrid or working as a web designer in Rome.
+We also have a fantastic exchange scheme with the École Nationale Supérieure in Lyon.
 With some minor restrictions you can organise your year abroad to suit your interests.
-There will be a lot of support on a Faculty level through the Year Abroad Office, but at Newnham one of the Directors of Studies also has special responsibility for the year abroad.
+There is a lot of support on a Faculty level through the Year Abroad Office.

 What jobs do Newnham MML students go on to do?